gschorkopf/gschool-blog/source/2013-02-01-gschool-week-0.html.markdown

 tags: fresh start, nervous excitement
 ---

-Week one of gSchool Zero, and what a week it was.
+Week Zero of gSchool Zero, and what a week it was.
 A week of firsts:

 - First time unemployed
 - First exploration of Denver